Gifts for RV Owners That Actually Make Sense

 Best for: Birthdays, Father's Day, retirement gifts for new RV owners, Christmas, or anyone who just had a particularly legendary backing experience.

-Practical Gifts RV Owners Will Actually Use
+Practical RV Gifts They'll Actually Use

 Surge protector — RV park electrical hookups vary wildly.
 A quality 30-amp or 50-amp surge protector sits between the campsite pedestal and the rig and shuts off if something goes wrong.
 This is the gift that sounds boring until the moment it saves someone's electronics.
 Every RV owner needs one and most first-timers do not have one yet.